zaiisao/Documentation/en/Video/effect_mixing_windows.md

 #ifdef UNICODE
  CHAR wdFilePath[MAX_PATH];
  ::WideCharToMultiByte(CP_UTF8, 0, filePath, -1, wdFilePath, MAX_PATH, NULL, NULL);
 int nRet = rep.startAudioMixing(wdFilePath, // Path to the audio mixing file.
-Supports online file FALSE, // Sets whether other users can hear the audio mixing; if set to true, only the local user can hear the audio mixing.
+ FALSE, // All users can hear the audio mixing.
   TRUE, // The audio captured by the microphone is replaced by the audio mixing file.
-  1 // The number of times to play the audio mixing file.
+  1 // The number of playbacks of the file.
 If set to -1, the file loops infinitely.
   );
 #else
 int nRet = rep.startAudioMixing(filePath, FALSE, TRUE, 1);